itsyunnie/GIS-for-Remote-Assessment-of-Residential-Properties/README.md

 ### 3. Housing Condition Assessment
 Develop a predictive model to assess housing conditions, with a focus on roof analysis, using overhead imagery:
 - **RoofAnalysis.ipynb**: Includes two primary steps:
-   1. **Roof Detection**: Identify the presence and location of roofs in images.
+   1. **Roof Detection**: Identify the presence and location of roofs in images by using Roboflow platform.
+You can call Roboflow API and use the model we trained.

 ## Contact
 For queries or collaboration inquiries, please open an issue in this repository or contact us directly at `contact@example.com`.